Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Key Takeaways

-• Inclined Bed Therapy (IBT) means elevating the head of your bed by 6 to 8 inches to let gravity work with your body while you sleep.
+• Sleeping on an incline typically means elevating the head of your bed by 6 to 8 inches so gravity works with your body while you sleep.

-• It can help ease acid reflux, reduce snoring, clear sinuses, and even boost circulation.
+• It can help ease acid reflux, reduce snoring, clear sinuses, and support circulation.

 • Simple tools like wedge pillows, risers, or adjustable beds can get you started.